 What is SIOR and why is it helpful to you?

 SIOR (Social Impact Open Repository) is an open access repository to display, share and store the social impact of research results.
 Achieving impact is a growing demand from society to science and to scientists, but this information had not yet been systematically gathered and registered.
-SIOR is the first open access worldwide registry on social impact, a non-profit initiative to enhance scientific research with social impact.
+SIOR is the first open access worldwide repository on social impact, a non-profit initiative to enhance scientific research with social impact.

 By including their evidence of social impact in SIOR, researchers and research institutions make clear contributions to science, to societies and to their own work.
 There are many social impacts from research projects which are unknown by society, but will be clarified in this repository.
 Citizens, institutions and funding agencies will find in SIOR both a general overview and very concrete evidence of research having social impact.
 Within SIOR, researchers or research institutions describe the social impact of their scientific work and provide the evidence of this impact and the source (i.e. institutional report, publication, legislation, website, dataset, press release, etc.).
 Evidence of social impact is peer reviewed before online publication, assigning a social impact score in relation to this evidence (see the ‘Indicators’ section).

 SIOR is open source, enabling integration with other open source registries, CRIS systems and persistent identifiers.
 For instance, by registering to SIOR with an ORCID id, researchers can already link their social impacts to their individual research profiles.